quickgrid/Setup-Guide/README.md

 - In OpenCV use threaded non blocking webcam, file video capture.
 - Detect in a frame and in next N frames run tracking only then again detect.
 Frame dropping and skipping.
 - Do cpu specific compilation of code take advantage of cpu architectures such as AVX2, AVX512 etc.
 - Use vectorized implementations instead of naive approaches.
+Try Numba, CuPy.
 - Use C++ instead of python.
 - Use a smaller input resolution for the model at the cost of accuracy.